Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 attack surface without being needed, when the worker account is not a dedicated unprivileged system account, or when a file or directory the server relies on can be modified by somebody other than root.
 Individual checks can be excluded with --ignore.
-Supports extended reporting via --lengthy.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit